Complaints and Remedy Policy 2024 - 2027

 13.7 As part of this oversight, Derby Homes also has a Member Responsible for Complaints who is part of the Board.

-13.8 Derby Homes has a Board member position of a Complaints Champion.
-The complaints process directly related to our Strategic Objective:
+13.8 In addition to the Member Responsible, Derby Homes has a Board member position of a Complaints and Customer Services Champion.
+The complaints process directly relates to our first strategic objective:

 ‘Service that puts our customers first’

-14.1 We are committed to providing a high-quality service, but from time to time, mistakes happen.
+14.1 We are committed to providing a high-quality service, however there may be occasions when our service fails or falls below our standards.
 When this happens, we look at each case individually to identify what action is needed to put it right.
-We carry out a fair and impartial assessment which seeks to resolve the complaint that has been brought to us.
+We carry out a fair and impartial assessment which seeks to resolve the complaint.
 As part of the investigation, we will provide fair and proportionate remedies which are appropriate to the circumstances of the complaint.
 This policy is aligned with the Housing Ombudsman guidance on appropriate remedies.

-14.2 Remedies and redress can be agreed without the customer submitting a complaint; however this will be logged formally in the complaints process to accurately monitor dissatisfaction.
+14.2 Remedy and redress can be agreed without the customer submitting a complaint; however this may be logged formally in the complaints process to accurately monitor dissatisfaction.

-14.4 Questions that may help us to decide what is an appropriate remedy to a complaint includes (but are not limited to) the following:
+14.4 Questions that may help us to decide an appropriate remedy includes (but are not limited to) the following:

 - Has the customer been adversely affected by Derby Homes actions or omissions?
-If so, how and over what period of time?
+If so, how and over what period?

-- Does the customer or their family have any disabilities or vulnerabilities which meant that they were more adversely affected?
+- Does the customer or their household have any attributes which meant that they were more adversely affected?

-- Were there any other circumstances which meant that the circumstances of the complaint were more detrimental to this particular customer?
+- Were there any other circumstances which meant that the nature of the complaint was more detrimental to the customer?

-- Is it possible to restore the customer to the position they would have been in?
-If not, what remedies are needed to put matters right for the customer?
+- Is it possible to restore the customer to the position they would have been in before the issue giving rise to the complaint?
+If not, what could we do to put matters right for the customer?

-- Is there an actual quantifiable financial loss – for example, has the customer incurred costs as a result of what happened, or not received payments that they should have?
+- Is there an actual, quantifiable financial loss?
+For example, has the customer incurred costs because of what happened, or not received payments that they should have?

 - What remedy would be proportionate, appropriate and reasonable in the circumstances of the case?